krisfoster/graalvm-ni-demos/README.md

 that no reflection is taking place.
 So we need to let the native image tool know about this.

 We could do this by hand, but luckily we don't have to.
-The GraalVM Java runtime comes with a tracing agent that we use that will do this for us.
-It generates a number of JSON files that map all the cases of reflection, JNI, proxies and resources that it can locate,
+The GraalVM Java runtime comes with a tracing agent that will do this for us.
+It generates a number of JSON files that map all the cases of reflection, JNI, proxies and resources that it can locate.

 For our case it will be sufficient to run this only once, as there is only one path through our application, but we should bear in mind that we may need to do this a number of times with